 We filled the bookshelf with tons of fiction and non-fiction community helper books.
 Check out my favorites in the Community Helper Booklist post.

 The kiddos went crazy for our community helper word cards in the writing center.
-They were talking, writing, and drawing all about different community helpers and what they wanted to be when they grew up!
+They were talking, writing, and drawing all about different community helpers.
+It also sparked conversations about what they wanted to be when they grew up!

 Community Maps

-My kiddos LOVE number mats so I created these Community Helper Number Mats with community vehicles.
-Students count the number of vehicles, trace the number, and build the ten frame with play dough (or you can use counters).
+My kiddos LOVE number mats, so I created these Community Helper Number Mats with community vehicles.
+Students count the number of vehicles, trace the number, and build the ten frames with play dough (or you can use counters).
 I used play dough to sneak in some extra fine motor work.

 Mail Measure

-Students LOVE envelopes, making mail, and getting mail so this Mail Measure definitely sparked their interest!
-Students measured how long each item was then sorted it by size just like real postal workers do!
-I added in a few real envelopes for studenst to measure and sort as well.
+Students LOVE envelopes, making mail, and getting mail!
+This Mail Measure definitely sparked their interest!
+Students measured how long each item was, then sorted it by size, just like real postal workers do!
+I added in a few real envelopes for students to measure and sort as well.

 Fire Sensory Writing

-You can also build and write names or sight words with the fire letters then write it on the fire baggie!
+You can also build and write names or sight words with the fire letters, then write them on the fire baggie!

 Fire Finger Painting